 The key thing was his non-musician status, he was doing his studio geekery live on stage and all glammed up as well.
 If he had just looked like a hairy roadie it wouldn’t have the same impact.
 He pre-empted punk rock with his attitude of, ‘I can’t really play but I’m going to anyway’.

 I loved Low and Heroes, and Baby’s on Fire too.
 Bush of Ghosts was a classic, can it really be almost 30 years ago?
 Its interesting to compare with what Holger Czukay was doing at exactly the same time.
 I appeared in a documentary tribute to Eno on C4 a while back, alongside Bono and Lou Reed!
-Following his example I went to Germany in the 80s and immersed myself in Krautrock and Brecht songs, Berlin is still one of my favorite cities.
+Following his example I went to Germany in the 80s and immersed myself in Krautrock and Brecht songs, Berlin is still one of my favourite cities.

 Growing up in Lincolnshire, there wasn’t much musical life except through the radio, and it was of course John Peel who had the biggest influence on me and so many others.
 He showed conclusively that there was a huge wide world of strange music to discover out there, way beyond the top 40.
 Playing with Uncle John at Glastonbury a couple of times will remain one of my fondest memories.